janspoerer/janspoerer.github.io/_posts/2022-11-24-nlpjourney-13-of-75 copy.markdown

 Considering that I was on vacation, these were two productive weeks.

-I feel very relaxed and can already notice that I'm more productive after coming back from vaction.
+I feel very relaxed and can already notice that I'm more productive after returning from vacation.

 ## Short-Term Tasks for The Coming Week